matwid/epr/README.md

 ## ToDo

 - fix sweep from zero
-- remove ghosting from other analog in channels
+- remove ghosting from other analog in channels [see this threat](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA03q000000YHy6CAG&l=de-DE)

 ## Pre-Requisites